-Cardiac scientists need to understand and utilize a wide set of techniques, also outside of their own field of expertise.
-The popular three-day course Methods in Cardiac Research will be arranged in Oslo over three days in April 2022, and give you knowledge about:
+Cardiac scientists benefit from understanding and utilizing a wide set of techniques, also outside of their own field of expertise.
+The popular three-day course Methods in Cardiac Research is arranged by NORHEART in Oslo every spring, and gives you knowledge about:

 • Commonly used and cutting edge methods in the field of cardiac research.

-immunolocalisation, microarray, western blotting, flow cytometry, FRET and ELISA.
+immunolocalisation, protein-protein interactions, western blotting, flow cytometry, FRET and ELISA.

-• Methods in cellular biology including: cell isolation and cell culturing, transfection, patch-clamp, cell-stretching, calcium imaging, and quantification of intracellular signaling pathways.
+• Methods in cellular biology including: cell isolation and cell culturing, transfection, GM-mice, cell-stretching, calcium imaging, and quantification of intracellular signalling pathways.

 • In vivo and ex vivo testing of cardiac function in research animals, such as echocardiography, magnetic resonance imaging, telemetric ECG surveillance, pressure-volume measurements, exercise training and cardiac surgery in laboratory animals.